Nova-Committee/NeoVBan/README.md

-# NVBan Mod README
+# NABan Mod README

 ## Overview
-NVBan is a Minecraft mod that prevents players from switching accounts to bypass bans by binding player accounts to hardware identifiers.
+NABan is a Minecraft mod that prevents players from switching accounts to bypass bans by binding player accounts to hardware identifiers.

 ## Commands